ysangkok/line-encryptor/README.md

             PYTHONPATH=.. python3 -c "import xorlines; xorlines.decrypt_text_to_stdout('../key')" | \
             diff - newmyfile1
     input $ # should output nothing, that is, the decrypted patched ciphertext file is identical to the new plaintext

+If it fails, use this for debugging
+---

+    input $ PYTHONPATH=.. python3 -c "import xorlines; xorlines.patch('../output/myfile1', '../key', True, '"<(diff -u myfile1 newmyfile1)"')"